apache/nuttx-apps/examples/README.txt

   Configuration options:

+  CONFIG_EXAMPLES_USBSTRG_BUILTIN
+    This example can be built as two NSH "built-in" commands if this option is selection: 'msconn' will connect the USB mass storage device; 'msdis' will disconnect the USB storage device.
   CONFIG_EXAMPLES_USBSTRG_NLUNS
     Defines the number of logical units (LUNs) exported by the USB storage driver.
 Each LUN corresponds to one exported block driver (or partition